kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(ii\) The potential exists for the loss of flight safety system control of the launch vehicle and further flight has the potential to endanger the public.

-\(4\) The flight termination rules must incorporate the data-loss flight times and planned safe flight state of §417.219, including each of the following:
+\(4\) The flight termination rules must incorporate the data-loss flight times and planned safe flight state of [[Volume 4/C Licensing/0417 Launch safety.md#§417.219   Data loss flight time and planned safe flight state analyses.|§417.219]], including each of the following:

 \(i\) The flight safety system must terminate flight no later than the first data-loss flight time if, by that time, tracking of the launch vehicle is not established and vehicle position and status is unknown; and

 \(ii\) Once launch vehicle tracking is established and there is a subsequent loss of verified tracking data before the planned safe flight state and verified tracking data is not received again, the flight safety system must terminate flight no later than the expiration of the data-loss flight time for the point in flight that the data was lost.

-\(5\) For any gate established under §417.217, both of the following apply:
+\(5\) For any gate established under [[Volume 4/C Licensing/0417 Launch safety.md#§417.217   Overflight gate analysis.|§417.217]], both of the following apply:

 \(i\) The flight safety system must terminate flight if the launch vehicle is performing erratically immediately prior to entering the gate.

 \(ii\) The flight termination rules may permit the instantaneous impact point or other tracking icon to cross the gate only if there is no indication that the launch vehicle's performance has become erratic and the launch vehicle is either flying parallel to the nominal trajectory or converging to the nominal trajectory.

-\(6\) For any hold-and-resume gate established under §417.218;
+\(6\) For any hold-and-resume gate established under [[Volume 4/C Licensing/0417 Launch safety.md#§417.218   Hold-and-resume gate analysis.|§417.218]];

 \(i\) The flight safety system must terminate flight if the launch vehicle is performing erratically immediately prior to entering a hold gate.